Walter0697/Imitator/README.txt

 18/8 : god help me, almost finish the setup for story mode
-       also, yellow shield is too weak, let give it 75% damage resist you can see the enemies movement after you die now!
+       also, yellow shield is too weak, let give it 75% damage resist you can see the enemies movement after you die now! adding new type of tool -- imumium setup dropRate

 assets:
 	ship: